Making Logic Learnable With Neural Networks: Methods

 Another logic operation that has been shown to generalize is {\em factorization}, which involves adding depth in order to pull out a common term in logic.
 An example of factorizing is $abc+abd = ab(c+d)$, where the factor $ab$ is pulled out of both terms of the sum.
-Again cube-expanding this expression to $ab$ would allow an inductive generalization argument where based on $ab$ being the decisive factor in some examples we generalize to others. \citet{learningandmem} showed that factorized LUTs also generalize over simple LUTs, based on pulling common factors out of the training data.
-This motivates another pipeline we examine where we translate a neural network first to a high-depth LUT network called a {\em LogicNet} and then to an AIG.
-Our results show that both pipelines lead to lower complexity (AIG gate count) as well as improved accuracy over the direct translation.
+Again cube-expanding this expression would allow an inductive generalization argument where based on $ab$ being the decisive factor in some examples it is generalized to others.
+The work of \cite{learningandmem} shows that factorized LUTs also generalize over simple LUTs.
+This motivates to include translations from a neural network to a high-depth LUT network - {\em LogicNet} - as one of our baselines.